didecentral/rwot-dir/_pages/rwot1-sf/event-documents/plenaries/7-where-do-we-go-from-here.md

 ---
-title: "RWoT1-SF - Plenary #7.
-Where do we go from here?"
+title: "Plenary 7 - Where do we go from here?"
 permalink: rwot1-sf/event-documents/plenaries/7-where-do-we-go-from-here/
 sidebar:
   - title: RWoT1-SF